tursodatabase/turso-cli/docs/homebrew.md

 ## Setup details

-ChiselStrike Homebrew Tap is stored in [homebrew-tap](https://github.com/chiselstrike/homebrew-tap) repository.
+Turso Homebrew Tap is stored in [homebrew-tap](https://github.com/tursodatabase/homebrew-tap) repository.

 There's a `IKUCTL_GITHUB_TOKEN` GitHub personal access token that has read/write access to Content and Actions of both turso-cli and homebrew-tap repositories.
 It will expire on 17th JAN 2024.